 In the United States, a determined number of work visas are issued annually with the defined conditions for eligible applicants.
 The CW-1 visa is one of them, which is a temporary work permit for workers employed in the CNMI or Commonwealth of the Northern Mariana Islands.
-In the following, we will explain the essential issues related to this visa, such as how to apply, the fees to be paid, and other details.

 What is the CW visa?